Maimunar/dotfiles/README.md

 ## Software:

-I used to use iTerm2, but lately I moved to Alacritty in effort of moving towards an os-agnostic setup.
+I used to use iTerm2, but lately I moved to Wezterm in effort of moving towards an os-agnostic setup.
 I also did not utilize much of the extra features of iTerm2.

 - Alacritty - https://alacritty.org/
 - iTerm - https://iterm2.com/